-729 PARTNERSHIP IN ART
+729 CREATIVE PARTNERSHIP IN ART-2

 This course emphasizes collaboration and relationship building through the act of making art.
-Partnership in Art is dedicated to including all students in art-making activities while new connections and friendships are formed.
-Collaborative and individual projects will be completed, in addition to team-building and relationship-building activities.
-This course emphasizes collaboration, critical thinking, and creative problem solving.
-For Grades 10-12.
+Partnership in Art is dedicated to including all students in art-making activities while new friendships are formed.
+Collaborative and individual projects are completed, in addition to team-building and relationship-building activities.
+For grades 10-12.
 Teacher recommendation is required.